Trauma Informed Care

 Trauma Informed Care is a highly referenced and widely adopted way of understanding and acknowledging the effects trauma has on individuals.
 Emanating in the behavioral health field, the concept of trauma moved from a deficit-based way of seeing individuals, to seeking to understand how traumatic experiences inform the way one interacts with the world (Bronfenbrenner & Morris, 1998; Harris & Fallot, 2009).

-Conscious Ambassador of Trauma Informed Care™ are promoters of a world where individuals are critically sensitized to the needs of others.
-The process of being an ambassador requires one to develop an elevated consciousness about oneself as an essential first step, and then reflecting on how their thoughts inform the way in which they support others.
+A Conscious Ambassador of Trauma Informed Care™ is a promoter of a world where individuals are critically sensitized to the needs of others.
+The process of being an ambassador requires one to develop a raised awareness of self as an essential first step, and then reflecting on how one's thoughts inform the ways in which we support others.
 Therefore, The Conscious Ambassador of Trauma Informed Care™ approach is appropriate for all people-serving organizations as it is aimed at teaching individuals how to promote cultures that understand and account for the varying experiences and needs of their workforce.

 Bronfenbrenner, U., & Morris, P. A. (1998).
 The ecology of developmental processes.
 In W. Damon & R. M. Lerner (Eds.), Handbook of child psychology: Theoretical models of human development (p.
 993–1028).
 John Wiley & Sons Inc.